SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

     ![](./Images2/1/t7-11.png)

-    > **Note**: For more information about Spark SQL and dataframes, see the [Spark SQL documentation](https://spark.apache.org/docs/2.2.0/sql-programming-guide.html).
+    > **Note:** For more information about Spark SQL and dataframes, see the [Spark SQL documentation](https://spark.apache.org/docs/2.2.0/sql-programming-guide.html).

 ## Task 8: Visualize data with Spark